Bicycling the South of France

 Day 8: Tour ends in Carcassonne

 Our tour ends today in Carcassonne.
 You might choose to stay another day here to take in all of the sights or head over the "pink" city of Toulouse to continue exploring.
-Whatever you choose, "bon voyage," or, as they say in Catalan "bon viatge!"***If this sounds great but you'd like a longer tour, check out our Bicycling Languedoc Plus!
-French Catalonia tour, which extends this itinerary by 3 days.***
+Whatever you choose, "bon voyage," or, as they say in Catalan "bon viatge!"***If this sounds great but you'd like a longer tour, check out our Bicycling the South of France Plus! tour, which extends this itinerary by 3 days.***

-HighlightsCanal du Midi, Nimes, Bamboo Forest Reserve, Canoe down the Herault River, Carcassonne, Great bicycle rides, Langudoc wines
+HighlightsCanal du Midi, Nimes, Bamboo Forest Reserve, Carcassonne, Great bicycle rides, Languedoc wines

-IncludesUse of a quality 27-30 speed bicycle; 8 days, 7 nights' accommodation; 7 breakfasts, 5 dinners with wine; special visits listed in the itinerary plus "The Usual""The Usual" (Included with every ExperiencePlus! tour)
+IncludesUse of a quality 27-30 speed bicycle; 8 days, 7 nights' accommodation; 7 breakfasts, 5 dinners with wine; oyster tasting; guided visit of Carcassonne; plus "The Usual""The Usual" (Included with every ExperiencePlus! tour)

 Begin/EndNimes / Carcassonne